John Bodkin Adams: Eastbourne

 Adams stayed in Eastbourne throughout the war, and in 1941 he gained a diploma in anaesthetics.
 He worked one day a week in a local hospital, where he acquired a reputation as a bungler: he would fall asleep during operations, eat cakes, count money, and even mix up the anaesthetic gas tubes, leading to patients waking up or turning blue.
 In 1943 his mother died, and in 1952 his cousin Sarah developed cancer.
 Adams gave her an injection half an hour before she died.

-Adams' career was very successful; the journalist Rodney Hallworth later claimed that, by 1956, he was reputed to be the wealthiest doctor in England, although without citing any evidence.
-A similar, and similarly unsourced, claim that "he was probably the wealthiest GP in England" was made by Cullen.
+Adams's career was very successful; the journalist Rodney Hallworth later claimed that by 1956 he was reputed to be the wealthiest doctor in England, although without citing any evidence.
+A similarly unsourced claim that "he was probably the wealthiest GP in England" was made by Cullen.
 Adams attended some famous and influential people in the region, including MP and Olympic medal winner Lord Burghley, society painter Oswald Birley, Admiral Robert Prendergast, industrialist Sir Alexander Maguire, the 10th Duke of Devonshire, Eastbourne's Chief Constable Richard Walker and many businessmen.

-After years of rumours, and Adams having been mentioned in at least 132 wills of his patients, on 23 July 1956 Eastbourne police received an anonymous call about a death.
-It was from Leslie Henson, the music hall performer, whose friend Gertrude Hullett had died unexpectedly while being treated by Adams.
+After years of rumours and Adams having been mentioned in at least 132 wills of his patients, on 23 July 1956 Eastbourne police received an anonymous call about a death.
+It was from Leslie Henson, the music-hall performer, whose friend Gertrude Hullett had died unexpectedly while being treated by Adams.